-Your application is due May 22, 2014.We're not a manufacturer, can we still apply?
+Your application is due at the end of May each year.We're not a manufacturer, can we still apply?

 Yes.
 Sustainability isn't limited to the world of manufacturing.
 We have categories for vendors, trade organizations, community groups, schools, service organizations, and media outlets/organizations as well.I applied months ago, but I haven't heard a word from you since then.
 What's going on?

 If you haven't heard anything from us, that's generally a good thing.
 We notify those applicants who do not make it to the finalist stage as soon as we can (usually in early July).
 We try to notify our finalists of their status in late August, at which time we also send detailed information about the awards ceremony.
 To accommodate all of the steps in our process, it takes us about three months from the due date.We have some confidential and proprietary processes.
 Will they remain that way if we apply?